 The demand is shifting where vegan cheese is not just for vegans.
 Vegan cheese is for everyone.
 Non-vegans are expanding that market, as they learn about their health, the benefits of plant-based eating or just want to experiment with new foods.

-So, what’s next for vegan cheese?
+So, what’s next for plant-based cheese?
 Only time will tell.
 What we do know is:

 - Demand for animal products is decreasing